 Hollywood Has Great Places to Visit

 Most visitors head to Hollywood Boulevard to see the stars on the Hollywood Walk of Fame and the footprints at the Chinese Theater.
-A quick quick pit stop is enough, then head off to do something much more interesting in Hollywood.
+A quick pit stop is enough, then head off to do something much more interesting in Hollywood.

 Film buffs should try one of the LA Conservancy’s self guided film location driving tours or a meal at the legendary Musso & Frank Grill.
 Go shopping for vinyl records at Amoeba Music.
 Get up close to the Hollywood sign on a hike.